mstksg/inCode/copy/entries/auto-intro.md

 For now, you can try reading over the [tutorial][] if you want, or peruse the [examples][auto-examples] repo!

+Also, I definitely welcome any criticism on the design of the library or the semantic model, or of its use cases.
+I've been more or less working on this alone for almost a year, so now is the time for any delusions of mine to be vetted out in public!

 ### on Support